-This allows us to record our timeline along the top pages and our entries in the larger bottom section.
-We can turn the pages independently of each other so that we can see the things that were happening in all the parts of the world at the same time in the timeline even though it wouldn’t fit on one page spread.
+This allowed us to record our timeline along the top pages and our entries in the larger bottom section.
+We can turn the pages independently of each other so that we can see the things that were happening in all the parts of the world at the same time in the timeline even though it wouldn’t fit on one-page spread.

 It took me a bit to figure out how to do the years along the timeline.
 The earliest parts of history are hard to manage because we don’t know much at all about the beginnings of the world, and the spread of years is huge during that time.
 We are religious, so we began with one page about the creation, Adam and Eve, Noah’s ark, and the Tower of Babel.
 The years along this page aren’t labeled.

 Then we put a year split mark, indicating an unknown passage of time, and then began recording the events from the Layers of Learning units as we came across them.

-After that page, we began with 3000 BC and had each 2 page timeline spread represent 100 years.
-When we reach the modern age I may spread that out to 50 years per page.
-I have extra pages in the sketchbook and there’s a lot of information we’ll be packing in there.
+After that page, we began with 3000 BC and had each 2-page timeline spread represent 100 years.
+When we reached the modern age I spread that out to 50 years per page since we’ll have so many modern events to include on our timeline.

 We create a little symbol for each unit and mark the symbol by the entries and also on the timeline so we can quickly see which civilization entries belong with.
 If we are recording a conflict between two groups of peoples the entries may have two symbols by them.
 The Persians’ symbol below represents the tomb of Cyrus the Great.
 You can see it on the page with the entries about Persia and also on the timeline items above.